gowhale/go-snake/README.md

 # go-snake
 Implementing a simple snake game using the GUI module I made here: https://github.com/gowhale/LED-MATRIX-GOLANG

+## Raspberry Pi Demo

+If an LED segment display has been wired up to the Raspberry Pi correctly.
+After running the following command:
+`go run .`

+## Terminal Demo

+To run the code without using an Raspberry Pi and to get the output to print onto the terminal use the following command:

+`go run . -debug` The debug flag specifies to just print on the terminal.

 ## Actions used in this repo:

 ### Testing